-

-• 2020.06.05-08.09
+2020.06.05-08.09

-New York, NY; December 3, 2019.
+Triennial of Asia, New York, USANew York, NY; December 3, 2019.
 The inaugural Asia Society Triennial—a multi-venue festival and first of its kind in the United States devoted to celebrating Asian contemporary art, ideas, and innovation—will feature as its centerpiece an exhibition entitled We Do Not Dream Alone, on view at venues across New York City from June 5–August 9, 2020.
 The exhibition will present approximately 40 artists and include more than 18 newly commissioned works by participants from Asia and the Asian diaspora, many participating in a major New York museum exhibition for the first time.
 Cocurated by Boon Hui Tan, Vice President of Global Artistic Programs and Director of Asia Society Museum, who is also the Artistic Director of the Triennial, and Michelle Yun, Senior Curator of Asian Contemporary Art and Associate Director of the Asia Society Triennial, the exhibition will open to the public on Friday, June 5, 2020.

 The initiative seeks to gather artists who are confronting timely issues of global concern.
 “Societies have been splintered by forces, both natural and political, that are exerting pressure on the ties that historically bound individuals, cultures, and communities.
 These conditions challenge artists to dream and imagine worlds sometimes serene and sometimes nightmarish,” says Mr. Tan.
 “Asia is not an isolated physical realm.
 It is not ‘out there’; it is here and everywhere.
 We are interconnected, and artists are key actors in reimagining these ties and how they enrich and help us make sense of our lives.
 We chose these artists because of their engagement with international affairs and their ability to transcend borders and other divides.
 Art in this moment must demonstrate our common humanity and express our ability to dream together.
 We designed the Triennial to foster conversations in art, policy, education, technology, and innovation.
 The exhibition and programs affirm the power of the artistic voice and its critical role in society today.